What is a Politically Exposed Person?

 FATF recommend enhancing due diligence when dealing with a PEP in financial transactions or account dealing.

-Because of the risks associated with PEPs, FATF recommends additional Anti-Money Laundering or Counter Financing of Terrorism measures with PEPs.
+Because of the risks associated with Politically exposed people, FATF recommends additional Anti-Money Laundering or Counter Financing of Terrorism measures with PEPs.
 The measures are to prevent offences not criminalise PEPs specifically.

 It is a fundamental principle of managing PEPs that institutes know who their customers are.
 Institutes need data to identify PEPs, be they domestic or foreign.
 Intelligence systems exist globally to help identify who is and who is not a PEP.
 However, these databases are not sufficient to comply with the PEPs requirements.